zach-klippenstein/captivate/README.md

 ## What's New

+### 1.2.1

+*   Portal notification shows the favicon from the sign-in page

 ### 1.2.0

 *   Tapping on the portal notification now launches a custom browser window which automatically closes when the portal is signed in.